glacier-modding/glaciermodding.org/docs/npc-swap-tutorial.md

 You are advised to create a new folder somewhere that will serve as an output folder for the files we will be extracting.
 This is only a temporary storage space for these files, as we will be moving them to a Simple Mod Framework folder later on.

-With the correct chunk, TEMP and variant selected, right click the filename in the left panel and select `Extract to QN (QuickEntity) JSON`.
+With the correct chunk, TEMP and variant selected, right-click the filename in the left panel and select `Extract to QN (QuickEntity) JSON`.
 Select the output folder created in the previous step.
 This will create a JSON file.
 You can name it whatever you'd like, but make sure it ends with `.entity.json`.

 Since Caruo's outfit is in `chunk1` but our mod will be in `chunk0`, we will also need to extract the depends (which are the assets the outfit uses) and `patch` them to chunk0.
 Remember that while chunk1 can access chunk0, chunk0 can not access chunk1.
 If we try to run our mod without including the depends it needs, the game will simply crash.